JrVerbiest/jrverbiest.github.io/README.md

   🔨 Tools: Python (pandas)

-- **Senior Researcher** @ Karel de Grote University of Applied Science and Arts (KdG), Campus Hoboken, Antwerp, Belgium - fixed-term contract (80% FTE), contract end: 31 December 2022.
+- **Senior Researcher** @ Karel de Grote University of Applied Science and Arts (KdG), Campus Hoboken, Antwerp, Belgium - fixed-term contract (50% FTE), contract end: 31 August 2023.

   **[🌐 ML@E2dge](https://mlate2dge.github.io)** - 🔬PWO-project, ongoing.

-  Machine Learning @ the Extreme Edge (ML@E2dge) looks at how a developer can use tiny machine learning (tinyML) in the development of accurate, energy-efficient, and intelligent (wireless) embedded sensor systems.
+  Machine Learning @ the Extreme Edge (ML@E2dge) looks at how a developer  can use (tiny) machine learning in the development of accurate,  energy-efficient and intelligent (wireless) embedded (sensor) devices.
+A machine learning model (regression) will be developed and optimised.
+A  model that can be deployed on a sensor-based system: edge or end-point  device.
+In the project, we selected a healthcare application as a use  case: the estimation of spatiotemporal gait parameters.

   🔨 Software & hardware tools: Python (pandas, NumPy, SciPy), scikit-learn, TensorFlow, TensorFlow Lite, Keras, Weights & Biases (MLOps platform), Edge Impulse Development Studio, IMU sensors (Xsens DOT and MTw Awinda).